 Erikson’s Eight Stages of Development

-Stage-based theories of development were extremely popular during Erikson’s era.
-However, Erikson’s theory differs from other popular theories in that a person does not have to successfully complete one stage of development to move on to the next stage.
+Stage-based theories of development were popular during Erikson’s era.
+Yet there is one important difference between Erikson’s theory and other popular models of his time.
+In Erikson’s theory, a person does not have to successfully complete one stage of development to move on to the next stage.

 The Eight Stages of Development

 Each stage has a conflict between two opposing concepts.
 For instance, the infancy stage’s main conflict is trust vs. mistrust.
 Although people of all ages may experience issues with trust, the infancy stage is where the challenge is most potent.

 What If the person does not overcome the challenges of a particular stage?
 The person will still progress to the next challenge.
 Yet the themes from the previous challenge may affect later stages.
 For example, a child who never establishes trust in infancy may grow into an adult who struggles with trust in romantic relationships.